 My laundry regimen

 It’s pretty is simple.
-For clothing, I use about 1½ Tbsp.
+For clothing, use about 1 to 1½ Tbsp.
 (15-22 mL) of Sal Suds or 3-4 Tbsp.
-(45-60 mL) of Pure-Castile Liquid soap for each large load in my regular washer.
+(45-60 mL) of Pure-Castile Liquid soap for each large load in an HE (high efficiency) washing.
 Double these amounts in standard washing machines.

 When I’m washing something grubbier, like towels, I might throw in a 1/4 cup (60 mL) of baking soda and with the Castile, because I have hard water, I’ll add ½ cup (120 mL) of vinegar to the rinse water via the fabric softener compartment.
 Again, double these amounts in standard washing machines.
 Both the Sal Suds and Castile soap biodegrade readily and are safe for septic and greywater systems.